-We used these observations and gait cues obtained from

-BO-TRRP to update the gait scheme for fast turning.
+We used these observations and gait cues obtained from BO-TRRP to update the gait scheme for fast turning.
 We first increased the DS speed of the wheels to further boost the initial downward tilting of the Mini Rover body.
 Then, we addressed the Mini Rover's roll angle adaptation issue by extending the wheels that are in the turning direction, facing the downward section of the slope, and retracting the wheels, facing the upward section of the slope.
 In doing so, the rover can adjust its body during and after the completion of its maneuver.
 This adjustment also enabled the Mini Rover to push against a larger granular mound and create high resistive force during sweep-out.

-To further enhance the turning motion, we varied the spin and sweep speed parameters of the single RRP motion.
+To further enhance the turning behavior, we varied the spin and sweep speed parameters of the single RRP motion.
 We first, stopped the wheel spinning during the sweep-out motion and decreased the speed of the sweep, performing a solid manipulation on the substrate.
-In doing so, the wheel benefited more from the solid-like response of the mound surrounding the wheel by creating more sweeping torque in the direction of turning (Fig. 7A 1).
-Once the wheel started to sweep-in, we initiated the wheel spinning at a high rate and increased the sweep-in speed, generating a fluid manipulation (Fig. 7A 2)).
-This high spin rate of the wheel created less torque during sweep-in, hence yielding less torque in the opposing direction to the Mini Rover turning.
-Combining all these strategies we created the ML-inspired turning gait as illustrated in (Fig. 4A).
-The table below depicts the control parameters and their associated values used for the MLinspired gait.
+In doing so, the wheel benefited more from the solid-like response of the mound surrounding the wheel by creating more sweeping torque in the direction of turning (Fig. 6A 1).
+Once the wheel started to sweep-in, we initiated the wheel spinning at a high rate and increased the sweep-in speed, generating a fluid manipulation (Fig. 6A 2)).
+This high-rate agitation created less torque during sweep-in, hence yielding less torque in the opposing direction to the Mini Rover turning.